 The spinal fusion model proved to be safe, easy, inexpensive, and with zero mortality.
-We used titanium microplates which are used in human medicine.
-The dorsal muscles were shifted laterally and the spinous processes were exposed and all soft tissues including periosteum were removed (Fig. 1A).
+We used titanium microplates which are used in human medicine.27 The dorsal muscles were shifted laterally and the spinous processes were exposed and all soft tissues including periosteum was removed (Fig. 1A).
 With water cooling we drilled one hole to spinous process and we fixed the microplate on it by micro-screw.
 Another hole was drilled to adjacent spinous process (Fig. 1B).
 We controled the stability of fixation manually.
-To the oposite side of spinal fusion the hydroxyapatite scaffold either without or with MSCs was filled (Fig. 1C).
-To protect the fibrous invasion into the scaffold, we covered it by resorbable collagen membrane (Fig. 1D).
-The membrane was fixed by first suture layer of paravertebral muscles (Fig. 1D).
-The layout of our model is depicted in Figure 1E.
+To the oposite side of spinal fusion the hydroxyapatite scaffold either without either or with MSC^{/2}s was filled (Fig 1C).
+To protect the fibrous invasion into the scaffold, we covered it by resorbable collagen membrane (Fig 1D).
+The membrane was fixed by first suture layer of paravertebral muscles (Fig 1D).
+The layout of our model is depicted in Fig 1E.

-Histological examination
+Histological examination:

-In both groups (MSCs + hydroxyapatite and hydroxyapatite alone) augmentation material had appearance of clusters of tiny birefringent granules.
-In the group with hydroxyapatite only this material was often surrounded by foreign body multinucleated giant cells (Fig. 2A).
+In both groups (hBMSC's + hydroxyapatite and hydroxyapatite alone) augmentation material has appearance of clusters of tiny birefringent granules.
+In the group with hydroxyapatite only often surrounded by foreign body multinucleated giant cells (Fig. 2A).
 In the vicinity of the material there was a dense collagenous connective tissue similar to scar tissue (probably consequence of operation trauma).
-On the periphery (and rarely in the centre) of implant area foci of new bone formation were observed.
-In the group with MSCs (Group 2) newly formed bone was better integrated into the surrounding bone tissue.
+On the periphery (and rarely in the centre) of implantation area foci of new bone formation were observed.
+In the group with MSC's (Group 2) newly formed bone was better integrated into the surrounding bone tissue.
 The newly formed bone was usually of wowen type but lamellar bone was present as well (Fig. 2B).
 The small clusters of augmentation material were sometimes completely surrounded by newly formed bone (Fig. 2C).
-Trabeculae of new bone showed often rims of active osteoblasts and scattered osteoclasts as a result of active remodeling process.
+Trabeculae of new bone showed often rims of active osteoblasts and scattered osteoclasts as a result of active remodelling process.
 In the connective tissue among granules of augmentation material, many small thin-walled blood vessels were present.
-In Group 2 newly formed bone was better integrated into the surrounding bone tissue (Figs 2D, 3A).
+In group 2 newly formed bone was better integrated of into the surrounding bone tissue (Fig. 2D, 3A).
 Moreover, new bone was more often of lamellar quality (Fig. 3B).
 In this group we marked absence of inflammatory infiltration (Fig. 3C).
-In contrast, in some cases where hydroxyapatite alone was implanted (Group 1) we observed granular augmentation material and marked mixed inflammatory infiltration containing numerous neutrophils and macrophages occasional giant cells (Fig. 3D). forming The chloracetatesterase staining verified minor inflammatory reaction in Group 2 with only scattered neutrophils (Fig. 3E), compared to Group 1 where granular augmentation material and marked mixed inflammatory infiltration containing numerous neutrophils, macrophages and giant cells were observed (Fig. 3F).
+In contrast, in some cases where hydroxyapatite alone was implanted (Group 1) we observed granular augmentation material and marked mixed inflammatory infiltration containing numerous neutrophils and macrophages forming occasional giant cells (Fig 3D).
+The chloracetatesterase staining verified minor inflammatory reaction in group 2 with only scattered neutrophils (Fig 3E), compared to group 1 where granular augmentation material and marked mixed inflammatory infiltration containing numerous neutrophils, macrophages and giant cells were observed (Fig 3F).